breakid/terminal_sync/docs/troubleshooting.md

 ### Cannot connect to host <GHOSTWRITER_SERVER> ssl:False [getaddrinfo failed]

-**Problem**: terminal_sync is unable to resolve the hostname of your GhostWriter server
+**Problem**: terminal_sync is unable to resolve the hostname of your Ghostwriter server

 **Solution**:

 1. Verify the `gw_url` setting contains the correct hostname
-2. Verify connectivity to your GhostWriter server (e.g., check any VPNs, SSH tunnels, etc.)
+2. Verify connectivity to your Ghostwriter server (e.g., check any VPNs, SSH tunnels, etc.)
 3. Check your DNS settings

 ---

 ### Cannot connect to host <GHOSTWRITER_SERVER> ssl:False [The remote computer refused the network connection]

-**Problem**: terminal_sync can reach the GhostWriter server, but the port is blocked
+**Problem**: terminal_sync can reach the Ghostwriter server, but the port is blocked

 **Solution**:

 1. Verify the `gw_url` setting contains any applicable port numbers
-2. Check the firewall settings on your GhostWriter server
+2. Check the firewall settings on your Ghostwriter server

 ---